bentoml/OpenLLM/STYLE.md

 [expository programming](http://archive.vector.org.uk/art10000980), combining
 with prototyping new ideas and logics within models implementation)

-## some guidelines
+## some guidelines.

 Though I have stopped using deterministic formatter and linter, I do understand that people have preferences for using these tools, and it plays nicely with IDE and editors.
 As such, I included a [`pyproject.toml`](./pyproject.toml) file that specifies some configuration for the tools that makes it compiliant with the repository's style.
-In short, some of the tools include `ruff`, `yapf`, and `interrogate`.
+In short, I'm using `ruff` for both linting and formatting, `mypy` for type checking, and provide a `pyright` compatible configuration for those who wishes to use VSCode or `pyright` LSP.
 Since we manage everything via `hatch`, refer back to the [DEVELOPMENT.md](./DEVELOPMENT.md) for more information on this.

 Overtime, Python has incorporated a lot of features that supports this style of